Vonage/Grafana_Status_panel/README.md

 This plugin will make it easier to do.
 You just add all the metrics you want to track, and choose how you want their values to be treated:
 1. Component severity marker - Set the threshold for each and you get an overview that will report to you if there is anything wrong with any metrics.
 That means that if all the metrics are in the OK zone, the panel will be green.
 If evan one of the metrics is in the WARNING zone, it will be yellow, and red if any of them is CRITICAL.
 2. Component disable marker - Set the exact value that represent if the component is disabled, the panel will be grey.
-3. Annotation - show extra information about the component in the top left side of the panel.
+3. Display as text - show extra information about the component in the panel

+Severity and text values can be shown in 2 options:
+1. Regular - under the panel title
+2. Annotation - In the top left side of the panel

 **Note:** The disable markers are prioritized over the severity ones.